chesterchou1/hugo-portfolio/content/project/tmba-2/index.md

 slides: ""
 ---

-{{< callout note >}}
+{{< callout type="warning" >}}
 Please note that this page is a work in progress.
-I'll be actively updating and adding content to this last part of club project.
+We are actively updating and adding content to provide you with the most comprehensive information possible.
 Some sections may be incomplete or under development.
-Still, I appreciate your patience and time to look around.
-Feel free to check back regularly for updates, and thanks for visiting!
+We appreciate your patience and understanding as we strive to deliver a valuable and enriching experience.
+Feel free to check back regularly for updates, and thank you for visiting!
 {{< /callout >}}

 > Recap from [previously](/project/tmba-1/): All above is just the beginning.
 What's really challenging is where the root cause of the problem is, and happen to be my very reason why I choose to do in the first place, and not thinking about personal interest or opportunity cost.